Spanish Adjectives Explained with Clear Examples

 - estudiantes inteligentes (same for everyone)

-👉 Word ends in a vowel → add -s
+1. If the adjective ends in a vowel — add -s

 - joven → jóvenes

-Pattern 5: Some Adjectives Slide Before the Noun
+Pattern 5: Some Adjectives Come Before the Noun

-A small group of adjectives naturally come before the noun.
-These usually express quantity, order, or common qualities — things Spanish speakers say all the time.
+A small group of adjectives naturally go before the noun — usually those expressing quantity, order, or very common qualities.

 - muchos libros